For some years now, there have been calls from politicians and housing charities for landlords to offer longer tenancy contracts.

 - 79% of tenants had not been offered longer tenancies by landlords, but 81% would accept one if it was available

 - 75% of landlords said they had not offered longer tenancies to renters

 - 12% of all respondents chose three years as their preferred tenancy length

-- 41% of tenants preferred three or five-year contracts and more tenants favoured five-year or no-limit contracts to three-year terms
+- 41% of tenants preferred three or five-year contracts, and more tenants favoured five-year or no-limit contracts over three-year terms

 - 66%+ of landlords supported shorter tenancies of six to 12 months